Cody-Rochester/Cybersecurity/Home Labs/Active Directory Home Lab.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
 <b>This project is creating a simulated large scale corporate Active Directory environment.
-This is accomplished by running two Windows virtual machines using Oracle Virtual Box.
+This is accomplished by running two Windows virtual machines using Oracle VirtualBox.
 One of the machines will act as the domain controller and the other acts as an individual client/end-user accessing the internet through the internal network.
 In order to simulate the large environment, we will be using a Powershell script to create 1,000 users.
 This exercise includes AD DS, RAS/NAT, DHCP (1 Scope), Domain Controller setup, VM Network, and more.
 <br/>

 ![AD Home Lab Architecture Graphic](https://github.com/Cody-Rochester/Cybersecurity/assets/107632714/14325a6a-36d2-465a-8e99-9866658ca53a)